bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

-  "system", "framework-backoff-seconds", "Seconds for first delay after crash", "7" "system", "framework-backoff-factor", "Factor for backoffSeconds parameter of following delays", "7.0" "system", "framework-max-launch-delay-seconds", "Max seconds for delay", "600"
+  "system", "framework-backoff-seconds", "Seconds for first delay after crash", "7" "system", "framework-backoff-factor", "Factor for backoffSeconds parameter of following delays", "7.0" "system", "framework-max-launch-delay-seconds", "Max seconds for delay", "600" "system", "output-processor-parallelism", "A number of threads used to write data to an external datastorage (Elasticsearch or RESTful)", "8"

 .. note::  In general 'framework-backoff-seconds', 'framework-backoff-factor' and 'framework-max-launch-delay-seconds' configure exponential backoff behavior when launching potentially sick apps.
 This prevents sandboxes associated with consecutively failing tasks from filling up the hard disk on Mesos slaves.
 The backoff period is multiplied by the factor for each consecutive failure until it reaches maxLaunchDelaySeconds.
 This applies also to tasks that are killed due to failing too many health checks.

-Сonfiguration domain named 'configuration.apache-kafka' contains properties used to create an Apache Kafka consumer.
+Сonfiguration domain named 'configuration.apache-kafka' contains properties used to create an Apache Kafka consumer (see `the official documentation <https://kafka.apache.org/documentation/#consumerconfigs>`_).

 .. note:: You must not define properties such as 'bootstrap.servers', 'enable.auto.commit', 'key.deserializer' and 'value.deserializer' in order to avoid a crashing of the system.